OpenSource-For-Freedom/CYBER_OPS/README.md

 This directory contains resources and tools for OFFSEC and DEFSEC operations in Linux environments.

+If youre staring in an early role and your goal is "Red Team" start at the bottom.

+- Learn Documentation
+- Learn OSINT
+- Learn Command
+- Learn nmap
+- Learn nikto
+- Learn Hashcat
+... but above all
+- Learn.... **LINUX**

 ## This repo is for Red Team - Blue team Op's

 ## R  E  D    T  E  A  M